Rod Liddle: Television

+Political activity

+Aged 16, Liddle was a member of the Socialist Workers Party, remaining a member for about a year, and supported the Campaign for Nuclear Disarmament (CND) around the same time.
+He campaigned for the Labour Party in the 1983 general election, canvassing votes door to door in full punk get-up.
+He estimated that, in doing so, "I must have singlehandedly lost my party a good 5,000 votes".
+From 1983 to 1987, he worked as a speechwriter and researcher for Labour.

+Liddle supported Brexit.
+He joined the Social Democratic Party in 2019, saying that as a political movement "it stresses the commonality shared between citizens, rather than the differences."
+He stood as a candidate for the SDP in Middlesbrough South and East Cleveland during the 2024 general election, a seat then held by the Conservative Simon Clarke.
+Liddle gained 1,835 votes and came fourth, with Labour defeating Clarke to win the seat.

 Personal life

 Liddle met Rachel Royce, a television presenter, at the BBC in 1993, and the couple soon became romantically involved.
 In January 2004 the couple married at a ceremony in Malaysia.
-They had been living in Heytesbury, Wiltshire, and had two sons together, Tyler and Wilder.
+They had been living in Heytesbury, Wiltshire, and had two sons together.
 Six months later, Liddle moved in with Alicia Monckton, a 22-year-old receptionist at The Spectator.
 It transpired that he had cut short his honeymoon with Royce so that he could be with Monckton.
 Following their divorce, Liddle and Royce exchanged attacks in the media.
 Liddle called her a "total slut and slattern", and Royce wrote an article in the Daily Mail titled "My cheating husband Rod, 10 bags of manure and me the bunny boiler.
-As for The Slapper... she's welcome to him".
-This incident was infamously referred to by Irish sports journalist Eamon Dunphy in an allegedly drunken rant on RTÉ during the analysis of the champions league, where when an opposing view was put to him he responded:

-"I'll tell you who wrote it, I can remember his name.
-Rod Liddle.
-He's the guy who ran away and left his wife for a young one."
-The quote is widely regarded as one of the famous moments in Irish television history.
+As for The Slapper [...] she's welcome to him."

-On 5 May 2005, he was arrested for common assault against Monckton, who was 20 weeks pregnant at the time.
-He admitted the offence and accepted a police caution, but asserted later that he did so only because it was the quickest way for him to be released, and that he had not assaulted her.
-The couple's daughter, Emmeline, named after the suffragette, Emmeline Pankhurst, was born in October 2005.
-The couple married in September 2008.
+On 5 May 2005, Liddle was arrested for common assault against Monckton, who was 20 weeks pregnant at the time.
+He admitted the offence and accepted a police caution, but said later that he did so only because it was the quickest way for him to be released and that he had not assaulted her.
+The couple's daughter was born in October 2005.

-Political career

-Liddle stood as a candidate for the SDP in Middlesbrough South and East Cleveland during the 2024 United Kingdom General Election, a seat held at the time of the election by Sir Simon Clarke, a Conservative.
-Liddle gained 1,835 votes and came fourth, with the Labour Party defeating Clarke to win the seat.
-Liddle originally joined the SDP in 2019, noting that as a political movement "it stresses the commonality shared between citizens, rather than the differences".
+Death

+Liddle died at James Cook University Hospital in Middlesbrough, on 2 August 2026, aged 66.
+He had been suffering from chronic obstructive pulmonary disease in the previous months.